vedph/mqdq_mqutil/doc/apparatus.md

 Anyway, here the first `app` element belongs to margin notes; thus it will be moved to a different layer, removing the overlap.

-Apart from these cases, there remains a few number of overlapping `app` elements with different reasons, like:
+Apart from these cases, there remains a number of overlapping `app` elements with different reasons, like:

 ```xml
 <app from="#d005w257" to="#d005w258">